rtCamp/Frappe-Manager/docs/reference/migrations.md

 # Migrations

-Updating the `fm` CLI does not update what it manages. `fm migrate` brings FM's own configuration, the global services, and (when you name them) your benches up to the version of the CLI you just installed.
+Updating the `fm` CLI does not update what it manages.
+Two commands bring the managed state up to the version of the CLI you just installed: `fm services migrate` for fm's global services & configuration, then `fm migrate` for your benches.

 ## Overview

-FM migrates two things, tracked separately:
+FM migrates two things, tracked separately and migrated by separate commands:

-1. **FM infrastructure**: the global services (`mariadb`, `nginx-proxy`) and `~/frappe/fm_config.toml`
+1. **Global services & configuration**: the shared services (`mariadb`, `nginx-proxy`) and `~/frappe/fm_config.toml`, migrated by `fm services migrate`
-2. **Benches**: each bench's `bench_config.toml`, compose files, generated nginx and supervisor config
+2. **Benches**: each bench's `bench_config.toml`, compose files, generated nginx and supervisor config, migrated by `fm migrate BENCH` or `fm migrate all`

 Both are **version-aware**: FM records the version each one is migrated to and only runs the migrations newer than that.

-!!! important "A bare `fm migrate` touches no bench"
-    `fm migrate` with no arguments migrates only the FM infrastructure.
-Benches are never migrated implicitly: name one, or name `all` for every bench FM manages.

-    Naming a bench migrates the infrastructure too, if it is behind.
+!!! important "The services tier is a prerequisite, never a side effect"
+    `fm migrate` never migrates the global services implicitly.
+While they are behind it refuses outright and names the fix, because the services tier performs host-wide cutovers (v0.21.0 renames the very addresses benches dial) that must be an explicit decision:

+    ```
+    ⛔ fm's global services & configuration are behind (v0.20.0 < v0.21.0).
+Run 'fm services migrate' first.
+    ```

 !!! tip "After updating the CLI"
     ```bash
     fm self upgrade           # upgrade the CLI
-    fm migrate                # FM infrastructure only
+    fm services migrate       # global services & configuration
     fm migrate all            # then the benches
     ```